FedeDP/libmodule/docs/src/module.rst

   Register a new module

-  :param: :c:type:`const char *` name: module's name.
+  :param name: module's name.
-  :param: :c:type:`const char *` ctx_name: module's context name.
+  :param ctx_name: module's context name.
 A new context will be created if it cannot be found.
-  :param: :c:type:`const void **` self: handler for this module that will be created by this call.
+  :param self: handler for this module that will be created by this call.
-  :param: :c:type:`const userhook *` hook: struct that holds this module's callbacks.
+  :param hook: struct that holds this module's callbacks.
+  :type name: :c:type:`const char *`
+  :type ctx_name: :c:type:`const char *`
+  :type self: :c:type:`const void **`
+  :type hook: :c:type:`const userhook *`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:function:: module_deregister(self)

   Deregister module

-  :param: :c:type:`const void **` self: pointer to module's handler.
+  :param self: pointer to module's handler.
 It is set to NULL after this call.
+  :type self: :c:type:`const void **`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:function:: module_is(self, state)

   Check current module's state

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler.
-  :param: :c:type:`enum module_states` state: state we are interested in.
+  :param state: state we are interested in.
+  :type self: :c:type:`const void *`
+  :type state: :c:type:`enum module_states`
-  :returns: false (0) if module'state is not 'state', true (1) if it is.
+  :returns: false (0) if module'state is not 'state', true (1) if it is and MOD_ERR on error.

 .. c:function:: module_start(self, fd)

   Start a module by polling on fd

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
-  :param: :c:type:`int` fd: fd to be polled.
+  :param fd: fd to be polled.
+  :type self: :c:type:`const void *`
+  :type fd: :c:type:`int`
-  :returns: 0 if no error happened, < 0 if any error happened.
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:function:: module_pause(self)

   Pause module's polling

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
+  :type self: :c:type:`const void *`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:function:: module_resume(self)

   Resume module's polling

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
+  :type self: :c:type:`const void *`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:function:: module_stop(self)

   Stop module's polling by closing its fd

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
+  :type self: :c:type:`const void *`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: module_become(self, new_recv)

   Change recv callback to new_recv

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
-  :param: :c:type:`recv_cb` new_recv: new module's recv.
+  :param new_recv: new module's recv.
+  :type self: :c:type:`const void *`
+  :type new_recv: :c:type:`recv_cb`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:function:: module_set_userdata(self, userdata)

   Set userdata for this module; userdata will be passed as parameter to recv callback.

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
-  :param: :c:type:`const void *` userdata: module's new userdata.
+  :param userdata: module's new userdata.
+  :type self: :c:type:`const void *`
+  :type userdata: :c:type:`const void *`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

-.. c:function:: module_log(self, fmt, ...)
+.. c:function:: module_log(self, fmt, args)

   Module's logger

-  :param: :c:type:`const void *` self: pointer to module's handler.
+  :param self: pointer to module's handler
-  :param: :c:type:`const char *` fmt: log's format.
+  :param fmt: log's format.
-  :param ...: variadic argument.
+  :param args: variadic argument.
+  :type self: :c:type:`const void *`
+  :type fmt: :c:type:`const char *`
+  :type args: :c:type:`variadic`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.